mkusaka/uniqtab/README.md

 # uniqtab

-Chrome extension to automatically close duplicate tabs when the same URL is opened.
+Chrome extension that automatically closes old duplicate tabs when you open the same URL again, keeping only the latest one.

 ## Features

-- Automatically detects and closes duplicate tabs
+- Automatically closes existing tabs when you open a duplicate URL
 - Works across all browser windows
+- Keeps only the most recently opened tab
-- Lightweight and efficient background service
+- Lightweight background service with minimal resource usage

 ## Installation